Stories that change... minds

 Just down the street

-A friend of mine moved from the U.S. to Hong Kong to study Tai Chi with a revered Grand Master.
+Some years ago a friend of mine moved from the U.S. to Hong Kong to study Tai Chi with a revered Grand Master.

 When he arrived the Grand Master said that it would take my friend years of diligent practice before seeing significant results from his Tai Chi practice.